bacadra/pulsar-bib-finder/README.md

 ## Usage

-To use the package, you need a bibliography file in BibTeX format (`.bib`).
+To use the package, you need a bibliography file in BibTeX format `.bib`.
 This file should be created and maintained by the user.
 There are two ways to use it:

-* Globally: You can specify the file path in the package settings.
+* global: You can specify the file path in the package settings.
-* Locally: You can copy the file to the project directory and enable the `bibLocal` flag.
+* local: You can copy the file to the project directory and enable the `bib-finder.bibLocal` flag.

 Once you find the entry you want, you can press:
 * `Enter` to insert `<key>`